jdharrisnz/data-class-ts/README.md

 1. Changed primitive/non-`DataClass` fields are reported as `{ self: value, that: value }`.
-2. Nested `DataClass` fields recurse when both sides share the same prototype.
+2. Nested `DataClass` fields recurse when both sides share the same declared shape.
 3. Optional presence is significant: absent and present-`undefined` are treated as different.